-The remaining earnings shall be distributed as dividends to shareholders which shall be proposed by the Board of Directors and resolved by the shareholders, The Board of Directors may decide not to distribute earnings for operation needs.
+The remaining earnings shall be distributed as dividends to shareholders which shall be proposed

-- B. As the Company is engaged in information technology, which is a rapidly advance and growing market, the dividend policy of the Company is based on the company capital expenditure requirement and optimal financial plan for long-term operations.
+- by the Board of Directors and resolved by the shareholders, The Board of Directors may decide not to distribute earnings for operation needs. - B. As the Company is engaged in information technology, which is a rapidly advance and growing market, the dividend policy of the Company is based on the company capital expenditure requirement and optimal financial plan for long-term operations.
 When the Board of Directors propose the distribution of retained earnings after deducting (a)~(d) above, the Board of Directors will propose the distribution of cash dividends and share dividends based on the operating requirements.
 Cash dividends shall comprise not less than 10% of total dividends distributed.
 However, the proportion of cash dividend could be adjusted based on the operating situation of current year. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. Distribution of retained earnings: - (a) On June 23, 2022, the shareholders during their meeting resolved the distribution of 2021 retained earnings, and on July 30, 2021, the shareholders during their meeting resolved the distribution of 2020 retained earnings.
-The distribution of retained earnings is as follows:
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings.

+E. Distribution of retained earnings:

+(a) On June 21, 2023 and June 23, 2022, the shareholders during their meeting resolved the distribution of 2022 and 2021 retained earnings, respectively, as follows:

-2021 2020 Amount Dividend per share (in dollars) A Amount Dividend per share (in dollars) Legal reserve Appropriation for (reversal of) special \$ 11,892 \$ 9,026 reserve 1,002 (2,900) Cash dividends 106,029 \$ 2.24 70,881 \$ 1.50
+2022 2021 Amount Dividend per share (in dollars) Amount Dividend per share (in dollars) Legal reserve (Reversal of) appropriation for \$ 14,528 \$ 11,892 special reserve Cash dividends (3,198) 133,948 \$ 2.83 ; 1,002 106,029 \$ 2.24

-(b) On March 22, 2023, the Company's Board of Directors proposed for the distribution of 2022 retained earnings as follows:
+(b) On March 13, 2024, the Company's Board of Directors proposed for the distribution of 2023 retained earnings as follows:

-2022
+2023

-Dividend per share
+Divid Dividend per share

-Amount (in dollars)
+Legal reserve Amount (i n dollars)

-Legal reserve \$ 14,528
+\$ 17,237

-Reversal of special reserve (3,198)
+Reversal of special reserve (203)

-Cash dividends 133,948 \$ 2.83
+Cash dividends 155,331 \$ 3.29

-As of March 22, 2023, the abovementioned distribution of 2022 retained earnings has not yet been resolved at the stockholders' meeting.
+As of March 13, 2024, the abovementioned distribution of 2023 retained earnings has not yet been resolved at the stockholders' meeting.